lash0000/lash/BUGS.md

-The reason that I wanted to make this as standard file-based HTML pages instead of working with dynamical operations like using web-framework in order to settle these things not very much to be hard-headed to me is that I want to save my life to explore backwards to the things that surely what the Internet rightfully deserves I know this is totally awkward but I can't help to figure what does it mean.
+The reason that I wanted to make this as standard file-based HTML pages instead of working with dynamical operations like using web-framework in order to settle these things not very much to be hard-headed to me is that I want to save my life to explore wayback to the things that surely the Internet deserves I know this is awkward but I can't help to figure what it means.

-Personally, I want to justify some disbeliefs that I used to it up to now it would never be the same by mistakes that I frequently learned.
+Personally, I want to justify some disbeliefs that I used to it much before I know it would never be the same by my mistakes that I also learned.

-This page is surely prone to any kinds of web attacks since parsing my XML data to client is the biggest reason that's why I make the software release under GPL v3 (Free Software Foundation).
+This page is surely prone to any kinds of web attacks since by parsing my XML data into client page is the biggest reason why I make the software release under GPL v3 (Free Software Foundation).

 Now, if you wanted to run their LibreJS that's a firefox extension this webpage may not work simply because some of my javascript rules is following the unobtrusive method.